fut-infrastructure/implementation-guide/pages/_includes/ehealth-goal-intro.md

 Goal.addresses must reference exactly one procedureRequest containing the reference ranges that the Goal supports.

-Goal.target.measure msut contain an observation code indicating which type of observation the Goal is intended for.
+Goal.target.measure must contain an observation code indicating which type of observation the Goal is intended for.